-- Check the Cookware and Accessories section for correct cookware when Combination cooking. - For best roasting and browning results, whole roasts should be cooked in a dish placed directly on the shorter oven shelf. - Place meat on a trivet in a glass dish to collect juices and prevent spattering. - Some recipes call for preheating. - For foods that are too tall to fit in the oven, you can leave out the trivet.
-If necessary, you may take out the shelf and place the dish directly on the turntable.
+- Check the Cookware and Accessories section for correct cookware when Combination cooking. - For best roasting and browning results, whole roasts and poultry should be cooked in a dish placed directly on the oven shelf. - Place meat in a glass dish on a trivet to collect juices and prevent spattering. - Some recipes call for preheating.